 - car or home repairs

-Set these out so you’re not tempted to spend the money on a new outfit for a friend’s wedding or something else you may regret later.
+Set these out so you’re not tempted to spend the money on something else you may regret later.

-If you do have to use your emergency fund make sure you make a plan to top it back up.
-It’s important not to let it dwindle down over time.
+If you do have to use your emergency fund, make a plan to top it back up.
+It’s important not to let it shrink over time.

-It is also worth assessing your emergency fund on a regular basis.
-Your expenses can change, so what was three months’ worth of expenses a year ago may no longer be quite enough.
+It’s also worth assessing your emergency fund on a regular basis.
+Your expenses can change, so what was 3 months’ worth of expenses a year ago may no longer be enough.